mindovermiles262/web-guesser/README.md

 ## Use
 Download all files, then run `ruby web_guesser.rb` to start server.
 Navigate web browser to `http://localhost:4567/` to play.

-Alternativly, an online version can be found [here](https://glacial-wave-21325.herokuapp.com/)
+Alternatively, an online version can be found [here](https://glacial-wave-21325.herokuapp.com/)

 ### Cheater Mode
 add `&cheater=true` to end of url to enter "Cheater" mode.